LukeGrahamLandry/franca/examples/os/README.md

-the beginnings of an operating system. currently it's good enough to run the franca compiler on qemu-system-aarch64's virt machine.
+the beginnings of an operating system. currently it's good enough to run the franca compiler on qemu-system-aarch64's virt machine. it also runs doom (i don't have a keyboard driver yet so just the intro render)

 ## implemented